timholds/font-familiarity/PROJECT_NOTES.md

 Going from 2d to 3d means reworking the model to be character based instead of string based.
 Since we have new degrees of freedom for the input, it would be tremendously helpful to remove some others, lest we have to scale up the amount of data disproportionately.
 Btw, we don't hear much about the curse of dimensionality too much these days, do we?

 First, I got some appropriate CRAFT parameters for my particular image and font sizes that would give me character level patches and used Colab to visualize the patches for a single image.
 Then I added a visualization function as part of the training loop that would show me the

+# Getting CRAFT on device and parallelized
+craft was made to take in images one by one does image preprocessing using opencv, which operates on numpy arrays that are on the CPU.